Tasmania’s wine regions offer tales as long and storied as the estates growing the grapes.

 Leven Valley Vineyard spreads itself across the hillsides near Gunns Plains, about 20 minutes south-west of Ulverstone.
 This is a place to roll out a rug and relax – uncap a bottle of pinot noir or chardonnay, lift the lid of your BYO picnic basket and let the valley views do the heavy lifting.
 Rooted in the region’s deep clay loam and limestone terroir, the vines here are lovingly hand-tended and nurtured.

-You might get the chance to try some of these wines at Taste of the North West (10 March), a day of grazing and sipping in peaceful Sheffield beneath the striking backdrop of Mount Roland.
+You might get the chance to try some of these wines at Taste of the North West held in March, a day of grazing and sipping in peaceful Sheffield beneath the striking backdrop of Mount Roland.

 Wine Tasmania